 One of the top priorities during the UICC-presidency will be to highlight and combat inequity within cancer treatment and care.

-To drive the issue of inequities forward, Ulrika Årehed Kågström will, among other things, highlight both challenges and positive examples of how we can achieve increased equity across the cancer continuum.
+To push the issue of inequities forward, Ulrika Årehed Kågström will, among other things, concrete initiatives and positive examples from around the world of how we can achieve increased equity across the cancer continuum.

 Today, it is estimated that at least one in five cancer patients globally will need antibiotics during their treatment, and drug-resistant infections affect cancer patients disproportionately.